NASA-AMMOS/Landform/Web/docs/SETUP.md

 1. Version Label: VERSION
 1. Deploy - it takes a few minutes

+Once the server is deployed it will be live.
+To shut it down, either terminate the corresponding Elastic Beanstalk environment or set its autoscale group to max 0 instances.
+The latter may be more convenient because terminating the enviornment seems to loose its configuration.
+One way to reduce the autoscale group to 0 instances is to us the Python `eb` command line tool.
+Using Python 3:

+    pip install awsebcli
+    eb scale 0 ENVIRONMENT --profile=PROFILE

+where `ENVIRONMENT` is the Elastic Beanstalk environment name, e.g. `landformweb[-dev]`, and PROFILE is the AWS profile to use.

 ## 8: Deploy Landform Worker to EC2 Auto Scale Group
 The following instructions assume you have a `landformweb-worker-VERSION.zip` bundle and an `ec2userdata.txt` file.